 - 15p: succubus

 In low player counts (before doomsayer comes in at 9 players), the wolf team needs to take an active role in order to have a chance at winning.
-Pretending to be the investigator to sow confusion may be an effective strategy, and a clever minion can make use of the lynch changes to force a tie between themselves and some village member, thus bringing the wolf much closer to achieving victory.
+Pretending to be the investigator to sow confusion may be an effective strategy, and a clever cult leader can make use of the lynch changes to force a tie between themselves and some village member, thus bringing the wolf much closer to achieving victory.
 The village team needs to read for clues to determine who is legitimate, as well as attempt to figure out who the wolf is most likely to kill each night (so the guardian angel can successfully guard them).